 Computer Science & Engineering

-Dr. Lorie Liebrock is a computer science and engineering professor and the Dean of Graduate Studies.
-Her research interests are digital forensics (think “cyber sleuth”), parallel computing and information security.
+Dr. Lorie Liebrock is the director of both the New Mexico Cybersecurity Center of Excellence and the NMT Cybersecurity Education Center, as well as a computer science and engineering professor.
+Her research interests are enterprise-wide cybersecurity, digital forensics (think “cyber sleuth”), parallel computing, visualization, and more generally cybersecurity.

 Liebrock earned a bachelor’s and a master’s from Michigan Technological University.
 She also earned another master’s and her Ph.D. from Rice University.
 She has appeared on morning talk radio to talk about the conflict between the FBI and Apple over iPhone security measures.